brpuneet898/court-agent-working-dir/Gemini_JSON/SOP-GEMINI-JSON.md

 3. **Spot-Check Samples:**
    - Open a few JSON files to verify correct extraction of key fields.

-### 6.5.
+### 5.5.
 Troubleshooting
 - **Failed API Request:**
   - Check network connectivity and verify API endpoint URL.
   - Confirm that the API key in `.env` is valid and not expired.
+  - Confirm that API call rate are not breaching the limits set by the provider.
 - **Missing PDFs after Unzip:**
   - Ensure the ZIP file is not corrupted and contains PDFs at the root level.
 - **Permission Errors:**